-May the force be with you…
+May the Force be with you…

 A Mecca for Star Wars fans, the Star Wars Celebration is an ode to everything that makes our favorite galaxy far, far away so special.
 What began in 1999 as a celebration of the release of Episode 1 – The Phantom Menace has turned into a recurring event that celebrates special franchise-related events, like anniversaries or the release of a new film.
 For over four days, mega fans relish in panels, previews, autograph signings, workshops, as well as many, many opportunities for dressing up and repeating favorite quotes.

-Rancho Obi-Wan, San Francisco
+Rancho Obi-Wan, Petaluma

-Madame Tussauds (The United Kingdom)Madame Tussauds has always been a place for perfection, and when it comes to Star Wars, the iconic wax museum doesn’t disappoint.
-The lifelike experience takes over two floors at the Baker Street site and boasts 16 characters and 11 expertly finished sets from the cherished films.
+Madame Tussauds has always been a place for perfection, and when it comes to Star Wars, the iconic wax museum doesn’t disappoint.
+The lifelike experience takes over two floors at the Baker Street site and boasts tons of characters and expertly finished sets from the cherished films.
 You can immerse yourself within sets that range from Luke Skywalker battling Darth Vader on the Death Star, to the swampy landscape of Dagobah with Master Yoda.

 You can find yourself fighting the First Order on Jakku, alongside the Millennium Falcon, or delving deep into the oceans of Naboo narrowly escaping the clutches of a monstrous fish.
 But with the ride offering tons of different experiences, as well as a tour where guests are taken to the planet of Crait to witness an epic battle, even the most frequent Starspeeder travelers can get that amazing Star Wars experience.

 Redwood National Park, California

 Full of intergalactic charm, Redwood National Park is a special place for nature lovers and Ewoks alike.
-These impressive redwoods north of San Francisco are better known to Star Wars fans as the lush planet of Endor, home of the Ewoks.
+These impressive redwoods north of San Francisco are better known to Star Wars fans as the lush planet of Endor, home of the furry Ewoks.
 Pick up a map at the visitor center, because this awe-inspiring national park has a whole host of hiking options that’ll have you fantasizing about all of those fantastic Return of the Jedi scenes.